google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/02_intro_to_ml_models/slides.md

 will lack the confidence a larger dataset provides.
 And if your dataset is small without much variation, you may not even need machine learning.

-Discuss: Does ordering of the data matter?
-(Answer: Kind of)
+Does ordering of the data matter?
+*(Answer: Kind of)*

 Ordering of the data matters when you might have groups of highly correlated examples.
 For example, if you feed your ML system all pictures of lions, then all pictures of tigers, and so on, it may not be able to learn general patterns as well.
-It’s extremely important to shuffle the training data to avoid such groupings (though as long as you shuffle, the exact ordering after the shuffle does not matter).
+It’s extremely important to shuffle the training data to avoid such groupings.
+Though, as long as you shuffle, the exact ordering after the shuffle does not matter.

 -->